-Stripe partnered with Edgar, Dunn & Company to analyze the checkout flows of the top ecommerce and subscription businesses in the United States and Canada, and found a startling fact: 99% of North American ecommerce sites had at least five basic errors in their checkout flows.
+Stripe partnered with Edgar, Dunn & Company to analyse the checkout flows of the top ecommerce and subscription businesses, and found a startling fact: 91% of European ecommerce sites had at least five basic errors in their checkout flows.
 These include not offering popular payment methods and not allowing customers to save their payment method details for future use.
 The net result is a lot of money left on the table.

 The majority of businesses also neglected to integrate key revenue-generating opportunities into their checkout flows.
-For example, we found that 79% of North American ecommerce sites didn't offer recommended products at checkout, overlooking a proven way to increase average order size.
+For example, we found that 88% of European ecommerce sites didn't offer recommended products at checkout, overlooking a proven way to increase average order size.